opentelekomcloud-community/otc-functiongraph-csharp-runtime/doc/source/samples/obssamples/event-s3obs-thumbnail/_index.rst

 resizes it to fit within a maximum dimension, and uploads the resized image back to another OBS using FunctionGraph with OBS trigger event.

-Source for this sample can be found in:
-:github_repo_master:`/samples-doc/event-s3obs-thumbnail</samples-doc/event-s3obs-thumbnail>`.

 Overview
 --------